doriordan/skuber/README.md

 The code block below illustrates the simple steps required to create a replicated nginx service on a Kubernetes cluster.

-The service uses five replicated pods, each running a Docker container of an nginx image (Kubernetes will automatically pull the image if necessary).
-Each pod publishes the exposed port 80 of its container, on which the nginx service is running.
+The service uses five replicated pods, each running a single Docker container of an nginx image.
+Each pod publishes the exposed port 80 of its container enabling access to the nginx service within the cluster.

-The service can be accessed from outside the cluster at port 30001 on each node, which Kubernetes proxies to port 80 on the service endpoints (i.e. the pods in which the nginx containers are currently running).
+The service can be accessed from outside the cluster at port 30001 on each cluster node, which Kubernetes proxies to port 80 on the nginx pods.

     import skuber._
     import skuber.json.format._